 You can also choose to further your nursing education by transferring to a four-year university.

-The Aims Associate Degree Nursing program has been granted full approval status by the Colorado State Board of Nursing (SBON) and has Initial Accreditation by the Accrediting Commission for Education in Nursing (ACEN) (formerly known as National League for Nursing Accrediting Commission (NLNAC)).
+The Aims Associate Degree Nursing program has been granted full approval status by the Colorado State Board of Nursing (SBON) and has Continuing Accreditation with conditions by the Accreditation Commission for Education in Nursing (ACEN).